 The following are summaries of the degree requirements for a Master of Science in the CPE department.
 Only in rare occasions are exceptions from the C&PE course work allowed.
-It is recommended that part of the elective hours (3 - 6 credit hours, depending on an advisor's recommendations) be from other departments.
+It is recommended that part of the elective hours (3 - 6) credit hours, depending on an advisor's recommendations) be from other departments.
 For petroleum engineering, if a student has not completed an advanced-level, reservoir-related course in geology as an undergraduate, such a course must be taken as one of the electives: GEOL 535 Petroleum and Subsurface Geology is recommended.

-MS in Chemical Engineering Credit Hours ChE Graduate Core Courses (15 hours) C&PE 701 Methods of Chemical and Petroleum Calculations 3 C&PE 721 Chemical Engineering Thermodynamics 3 C&PE 722 Kinetics and Catalysis 3 C&PE 731 Convective Heat and Momentum Transfer 3 C&PE 732 Advanced Transport Phenomena II 3 Electives (6 hours) 6 Research (9 hours) C&PE 800 Seminar 3 C&PE 803 Research 6 Thesis Oral Examination (presentation of the thesis to your committee) MS in Petroleum Engineering PE Graduate Core Courses (12 hours) C&PE 701 Methods of Chemical and Petroleum Calculations 3 C&PE 771 Advanced Reservoir Engineering 3 3 C&PE 771 Advanced Reservoir Engineering C&PE 790 Introduction to Flow in Porous Media 3 3 3 C&PE 771 Advanced Reservoir Engineering 3 3 3 C&PE 771 Advanced Reservoir Engineering C&PE 790 Introduction to Flow in Porous Media 3 3 3 3 9 C&PE 771 Advanced Reservoir Engineering C&PE 790 Introduction to Flow in Porous Media C&PE 795 Enhanced Petroleum Recovery 3 3 3 C&PE 771 Advanced Reservoir Engineering C&PE 790 Introduction to Flow in Porous Media C&PE 795 Enhanced Petroleum Recovery Electives (9 hours) 3 3 3 C&PE 771 Advanced Reservoir Engineering C&PE 790 Introduction to Flow in Porous Media C&PE 795 Enhanced Petroleum Recovery Electives (9 hours) Research (9 hours) 3 3 3 9 C&PE 771 Advanced Reservoir Engineering C&PE 790 Introduction to Flow in Porous Media C&PE 795 Enhanced Petroleum Recovery Electives (9 hours) Research (9 hours) C&PE 800 Seminar 3 3 9 3
+Master of Science in Chemical Engineering - thesis option Credit Hours

+ChE Graduate Core Courses (15 hours)

+C&PE 701 Methods of Chemical and Petroleum Calculations 3

+C&PE 721 Chemical Engineering Thermodynamics 3

+C&PE 722 Kinetics and Catalysis 3

+C&PE 731 Convective Heat and Momentum Transfer 3 3

+C&PE 732 Advanced Transport Phenomena II 3

+Electives (6 hours) 6

+Research (9 hours)

+C&PE 800 Seminar 3

+C&PE 803 Research 6

+Thesis

+Oral Examination (presentation of the thesis to your committee)

+Master of Science in Petroleum Engineering - thesis option

+PE Graduate Core Courses (15 hours)

+C&PE 701 Methods of Chemical and Petroleum Calculations 3

+C&PE 771 Advanced Reservoir Engineering 3 3 3 3

+C&PE 790 Introduction to Flow in Porous Media 3

+C&PE 795 Enhanced Petroleum Recovery 3

+C&PE 798 Phase Equilibrium 3

+Electives (6 hours) 6

+Research (9 hours)

+C&PE 800 Seminar 3

+C&PE 803 Research 6

+Thesis

+Oral Examination (presentation of the thesis to your committee)

-Basic Four Term Enrollment Plan for Chem E MS:
+Basic Four-Term Enrollment Plan for Chemical Engineering MS:

-Fall Term 1: C&PE 701, 721, and seminar (C&PE 800) (elective course optional) Spring Term 1: C&PE 722, 732, and seminar (C&PE 800) (elective course optional) Summer Term 1: C&PE 803 Research (with your advisor) (1-3 credits) Fall Term 2: C&PE 732, elective course(s), and seminar (C&PE 800) Spring Term 2: Final Research as needed (C&PE 803)
+Fall Term 1: C&PE 701, 721, and seminar/C&PE 800 (elective course optional) Spring Term 1: C&PE 722, 731, and seminar/C&PE 800 (elective course optional)

+Summer Term 1: C&PE 803 Research (with your advisor) (1-3 credits) Fall Term 2: C&PE 732, elective course(s), and seminar/C&PE 800

+Spring Term 2: Final Research as needed (C&PE 803)

-Basic Four Term Enrollment Plan for Pet E MS:
+Basic Four-Term Enrollment Plan for Petroleum Engineering MS:

-Fall Term 1: C&PE 701, 795, and seminar (C&PE 800) (elective course optional) Spring Term 1: C&PE 771, 790, and seminar (C&PE 800) (elective course optional) Summer Term 1: C&PE 803 Research (with your advisor) (1-3 credits) Fall Term 2: Elective course(s), and seminar (C&PE 800) Spring Term 2: Final Research as needed (C&PE 803)
+Fall Term 1: C&PE 701, (795 or 798), and seminar/C&PE 800 (elective course optional)

+Spring Term 1: C&PE 771, 790, and seminar/C&PE 800 (elective course optional)

+Summer Term 1: C&PE 803 Research (with your advisor) (1-3 credits)

+Fall Term 2: C&PE (795 or 798), elective course(s), and seminar/C&PE 800

+Spring Term 2: Final Research as needed (C&PE 803)

 Enrollment: 9 credit hours per semester is considered full time enrollment for a graduate student.
 Students working as a GTA or a GRA will be considered full time with enrollment in 6 credit hours.
-This is one of the notable differences between graduate and undergraduate education.
+Continuing students working at GRAs over the summer do not have to enroll over the summer semester.
+Exceptions include first and final semesters in the program.
+One of the most notable differences between graduate and undergraduate education is the lower enrollment.
 Taking more than 12 credit hours per semester is not recommended as courses of level 700 and above are significantly more challenging and demanding of your time than courses level 600 and lower.
-GTA or GRA students in their final semester may request to have this enrollment requirement reduced even further with the successful filing of a Petition for Reduced Enrollment (see Program Coordinator for details).
-International students must also have a reduced course load approved through ISS: https://iss.ku.edu/f1-reduced-course-load
+GTA or GRA students in their final semester may request to have this enrollment requirement reduced with the successful filing of a Petition for Reduced Enrollment (see Program Coordinator for details).
+International students must also have a reduced course load approved through ISS: https://iss.ku.edu/fl-reduced-course-load

-Master of Science in Chemical Engineering- Non-thesis Option
+Master of Science - Non-thesis Options